alex/what-happens-when/README.rst

 HTTP protocol
 -------------

-If the web browser used was written by Google, instead of sending an HTTP request to retrieve the page, it will send a request to try and negotiate with the server an "upgrade" from HTTP to the SPDY protocol.
+If the web browser is developed by Google, it will attempt to negotiate an "upgrade" from HTTP to the SPDY protocol with the server instead of sending a standard HTTP request to retrieve the page.

 If the client is using the HTTP protocol and does not support SPDY, it sends a request to the server of the form::